TypicalCrusader/Aurus-Engine/README.md

 Made with explicit purpuose of creating open source SRPG engine that doesnt limit comercial purposes.

-On windows while using cmakefiles for your own sanity please use cygwin and its default install path
+On windows while using cmakefiles for your own sanity please use MSYS2 ucrt64 and its default install path

 OS Supported
 - Any OS that supports SDL2